• Skip to main content

 These crispy Oven Roasted Sweet Potato Cubes have a caramelized exterior while staying light and and fluffy on the inside.
 They are a delicious, 4-ingredient side dish recipe for nearly any occasion from a weeknight meal to your Thanksgiving table.

 Dark sheet pan filled with roasted sweet potatoes and onions.
-Silver spoon lifting potatoes from pan. this recipe
+Silver spoon lifting potatoes from pan.

 If you’re like me, you’re always on the hunt for easy, versatile side dish recipes.